tom2433/LiftTracker/README.md

 add "last session only" tag to session analysis

 add "Compare to:" label before tags, or "compare Today's Shoulders and arms to other Shoulders And Arms workouts:" or something like that

+# notes for Improvement

+1. session card should eventually fill up the entire screen covering the navigation bar if the user long taps it.
+2. modify the session summary so that it doesn't say "for your last 2 sessions" if the user hasn't actually recorded 2 sessions. same applies to "last session"